AviatrixSystems/Docs/HowTos/fqdn_discovery.rst

  FQDN Discovery
 =================================

-Discovering how Aviatrix can help you discover what destinations your apps are visiting, coming soon in release 3.3!
+Discover how Aviatrix can help you discover what destinations your apps are visiting, coming soon in release 3.3!

 |discovered_sites|